prototypefund/iconet-Foundation-funkwhale/docs/moderator/reports.rst

 the number of unresolved reports (if any) is also displayed directly next to this link, and updated in real time when new reports are submitted.

-Email notifications
+E-mail notifications
 -------------------

-In addition to the web UI, all moderators will receive a notification email whenever a report is submitted or resolved providing your pod has a valid email sending configuration.
+In addition to the web UI, all moderators will receive a notification e-mail whenever a report is submitted or resolved providing your pod has a valid e-mail sending configuration.
 This notification will include a link to review and handle the report, as well as additional information about the report itself.